-Generally, MP/M-86 accepts one command line at a time.
+Generally, MP/M II accepts one command line at a time.
 However, if it is necessary to enter the same sequence of commands several times, it is more efficient to submit the commands as a group for sequential execution.
-MP/M-86's SUBMIT command directs the entry and execution of a sequence of MP/M-86 commands.
+MP/M II's SUBMIT command directs the entry and execution of a sequence of MP/M II commands.
 To use SUBMIT, you must first create a file with a .SUB filetype.
-The SUB file contains MP/M-86 commands for the SUBMIT program to execute.
-Section 10.5.1 details the creation and contents of the SUB file.
+The SUB file contains MP/M II commands for the SUBMIT program to execute.
+Section 10.6.1 details the creation and contents of the SUB file.

 The SUBMIT command line includes the SUB filename and optional parameters.
-MP/M-86 then executes the commands from this file rather than from user commands at the keyboard.
-Section 10.5.2 elaborates on the operation of the SUBMIT program.
-During execution, MP/M-86 monitors the keyboard and the SUB file for certain conditions to abort the process.
-Section 10.5.3 discusses aborting SUBMIT and Section 10.5.4 describes the new INCLUDE SUBMIT command option.
+In response to the command, SUBMIT creates a file \$n\$.SUB that contains the commands listed in filename.SUB integrated with any parameters from the command line.
+MP/M II then executes the commands from this file rather than from user commands at the keyboard.

+Section 10.6.2 elaborates on the operation of the SUBMIT program.
+During execution, MP/M II monitors the keyboard and the SUB file for certain conditions to abort the process.
+Section 10.6.3 discusses aborting SUBMIT and Section 10.6.4 describes the new INCLUDE submit command option.

-10.5.1 Creating the SUB File
+10.6.1 Creating the SUB File

-SUBMIT requires that the group of commands to be executed be submitted in a file with a filetype of SUB.
+SUBMIT requires that the group of commands to be executed by submitted in a file with a filetype of SUB.
 Therefore, to use the SUBMIT program, you must first create a file with a .SUB filetype.
-Create the SUB file as you would any text file, by using MP/M-86's editor, ED, or any other editor.
+Create the SUB file as you would any text file, by using MP/M II's editor, ED, or any other editor.